 Changes to Principle Private Residence (PPR) Relief and Lettings Relief

-In all cases where a former home is involved, these two reliefs hugely reduce the amount of Capital Gains that is payable to HMRC on the sale of the property.
-From April 2020 PPR is being cut in half, and the associated Lettings Relief is effectively being scrapped for the vast majority of taxpayers.
+In all cases where a former home is involved, these two reliefs hugely reduced the amount of Capital Gains that is payable to HMRC on the sale of the property.
+However from April 2020 onwards PPR has been significantly reduced, and the associated Lettings Relief has effectively being scrapped for the vast majority of taxpayers.

-This is yet another major tax reform that is going to be very costly to Landlords – if you are seriously thinking of selling your former UK home then now would be a great time to consider this ahead of the planned changes.
+This is yet another major tax reform that is going to be very costly to Landlords – if you are seriously thinking of selling your former UK home then now would be a great time to consider the impact of this ahead of listing your property for sale.
 Speak to us today with regards to our Capital Gains forecasting services.

 WHY USE A TAX AGENT?

 We are professional intermediaries that work for you, not for HMRC.
 We can discuss a wide range of taxation and your specific areas of concern.
 We can also discuss scenarios that you are considering and hypothetical situations that make the best use of tax planning.

 Using a tax agent removes the general stress and hassle of trying to deal with a process that you may not completely understand or be familiar with.
 Often dealing with the tax office can be daunting and confusing so we will act as an intermediary and explain everything to you jargon free.